Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Introduction

 The paper is organized as follows.
 In Section \ref{sec:pblmPresentation}, we recall basic facts about Rényi divergences and exponential families, before presenting the optimization problem we propose to solve.
-Then, in Section \ref{sec:algPresentation}, we outline our algorithm, before providing an alternative black-box implementation for it.
-In Section \ref{sec:linkBPG}, we show how these algorithms can be interpreted as Bregman proximal gradient algorithms in the geometry induced by the KL divergence, and state our working assumptions.
-Theoretical analysis is provided in Section \ref{sec:exactConvergence}.
-Finally, numerical experiments with Gaussian proposals are presented in Section \ref{sec:numerical}.
+Then, in Section \ref{sec:algPresentation}, we outline our proposed algorithm, then we give an alternative, stochastic, black-box implementation for it.
+Theoretical analysis of our algorithms, both deterministic and stochastic, are provided in Section \ref{sec:exactConvergence}.
+Finally, numerical experiments with Gaussian approximating distributions are presented in Section \ref{sec:numerical}.
 We discuss our results and possible future research lines in Section \ref{sec:conclusion}.

 The supplementary material contains four appendices.
-The proofs of our results are deferred to Appendices \ref{section:appendix_f_pi_alpha} and \ref{section:appendixConvergence}, while the computations of the proximal operators are conducted in Appendix \ref{section:appendixProxComputations}.
+The proofs of our results are deferred to Appendices \ref{section:appendix_f_pi_alpha} and \ref{section:appendixConvergence}, while we construct a sparsity-enforcing proximal operator in Appendix \ref{section:appendixProxComputations}.
 Additional numerical experiments are presented in Appendix \ref{section:suppNumericalExperiments}.